Before You Go…

 2. Educate your clients

-We have an amazing podcast episode that you must listen to for the best expert advice about educating your clients.
-Luke Acree and Josh Stike interview Dan Allison who was trained as a clinical and behavioral psychologist, but for nearly 19 years, his company, Feedback Marketing Group, has been helping businesses generate more referral activity from their existing clients.
+Listen to an amazing podcast episode for expert advice on educating your clients.
+Luke Acree and Josh Stike interview Dan Allison, who was trained as a clinical and behavioral psychologist.
+For nearly nineteen years, his company, Feedback Marketing Group, has been helping businesses generate more referral activity from their existing clients.

-When you listen to his interview, you’ll hear the whats, whys, and hows, but Dan suggests the best referrals come from clients who:
+When you listen to his interview, you’ll hear all the details, but Dan suggests the best referrals come from clients who:

 3. Follow Up

 There is no substitute for following up with clients and prospective clients.
-I guarantee you have old leads in your contact database that haven’t heard from you in far too long.
+You likely have old leads in your contact database that haven’t heard from you in far too long.
 Pick up the phone and call these people!

 4. Give and you shall receive

-The law of reciprocity is a worldwide social norm that dictates when someone receives something from someone else, they feel compelled to return the favor.
-And it’s a pretty overwhelming feeling.
+The law of reciprocity is a worldwide social norm dictating that when someone receives something from someone else, they feel compelled to return the favor.
+And it’s an overwhelming feeling.
 Not reciprocating creates guilt and fear of being perceived as a mooch.

-Marketers routinely use the law of reciprocity in an effort to persuade prospects to make a purchase.
-Free samples, offers to “throw in” a little something extra, even offers of cups of coffee are all ways to make prospects feel indebted.
+Marketers routinely use the law of reciprocity to persuade prospects to make a purchase.
+Free samples, offers to “throw in” a little something extra, and even free cups of coffee are all ways to make prospects feel indebted.
 It’s a feeling quickly alleviated when you make a purchase.

 Don’t be shy about asking for referrals.
-One of the biggest mistakes that too many professionals make is doing, well . . . nothing.
+One of the biggest mistakes that too many professionals make is doing nothing.
 They simply hope that first, clients will remember them; second, those clients will tell others about them; and third, that business will simply come through the door.

 It doesn’t work that way.